THAT WHICH IS HUMAN

 "I signed up to fight the Rilz, not humans!"

-"Well, if the good people of Hibernia hadn't tried to break with the UN and cut their own deal with the Lizards, then
+"Well, if the good people of Hibernia hadn't tried to break with the UN and cut their own deal with the Lizards,

 then we wouldn't be here."

 "They only did that after the Security Council denied their request for more development zones and slapped them

 "They violated a Council order!
 Look around you!”

 They stared angrily at each other

 burned out, fine," said Mac.
 "Get some R&R and I'll get me a WEO who can take the heat.
 Just

-Ivan said nothing, staring
+Ivan said nothing, staring out into

-out into the night.
+the night.
 Mac slumped angrily in his seat.

 The silence stretched for minutes, then an hour.
 Mac fingered the controls; Ivan leaned against the canopy, eyes closed.

 Just as Mac opened his mouth to break the silence, to make it up somehow, the receiver in his mastoid crackled.

-"Dustoff, this is Apache.
-Require immediate firemission and dustoff.
-We are under heavy small arms fire.
-APC is down." said Mac, the implant picking up his voice and activating the Intruders transmitter.
-"On our way.
-Transmit coordinates and
+"Apache, this is Dustoff," said Mac, the implant picking up his voice and activating the Intruders transmitter.

 Mac closed the canopy and picked up his helmet.
 He looked at Ivan.
 "You OK?" he asked.